accelist/nextjs-starter/README.md

 Upon launching development server via `npm run dev`, git pre-commit hook will be installed into the local repository.

-This hook will execute `npm run build` when a developer attempts to commit into the git repository and fail the commit if the project failed to build due to TypeScript or ESLint or Next.js compile error.
+This hook will perform TypeScript and ESLint checks when a developer attempts to commit into the git repository and fail the commit if any errors are detected.